josylad/Best-Deals-AI/README.md

 3. **Clone** the project.

-6. Once you are done with cloning and project is on your device.
+4. Once you are done with cloning and project is on your device.

-7. Get into the project folder (cd into project).
+5. Get into the project folder (cd into project).

-8. Installing Llama Index and other Modules
+6. Installing Llama Index and other Modules

     `python3 -m venv virtual`

     `pip install -r requirements.txt`

-9. On your **bash** terminal Run the command:-
+7. create a **.env** file with your Open AI key: `OPENAI_API_KEY:`

-run:
+8. On your **bash** terminal Run the command:-

-* $ streamlit run main.py
+* streamlit run main.py

 This project can be further improved, so feel free to make improvements and make a PR if you would like to contribute.